dmbarbour/wikilon/docs/AwelonLang.md

 ## Binary Data

 Awelon language supports reference to external binary data via `%secureHash`.

-A runtime will have implicit access to resources named by secure hash, perhaps through the filesystem or network.
-The binary in question is easily loaded into memory, easily verified.
-Any change in the binary must be reflected in the Awelon code, which is convenient for partial evaluations or caching.
-Binary data is treated like embedded text, except our values are in the range `0 ..
-255` instead of codepoints.

-Binaries can also be embedded via base64 text.
-But external binaries avoid some conversions and are relatively convenient in context of Awelon's application model (working with hypermedia, etc..).
+We'll basically use the same text representation, but using values in range `0 ..
+255` instead of Unicode codepoints.

+For small binaries, we might instead choose to embed the binary within base16 or base64 text, and accelerate conversions between text to the binary.
+However, in context of Awelon's application model and hypermedia, referencing external binary data can be very convenient.

 *Note:* Developers are encouraged to leverage [rope-like](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) structures if modeling edits on large binary data.